Two Dead, 56 Injured In Romania Gas Station Blasts - UrduPoint

 Two Dead, 56 Injured In Romania Gas Station Blasts

-Bucharest, (UrduPoint / Pakistan Point News - 27th Aug, 2023 ) :Two people died and 56 people were injured after two explosions rocked an unlicensed liquefied petroleum gas filling station just north of Romania's capital Bucharest late on Saturday, officials said.
+Bucharest, (UrduPoint / Pakistan Point News - 28th Aug, 2023 ) :Prosecutors opened an inquiry Sunday into two explosions at an unlicensed liquefied petroleum gas filling station that left two people dead and 56 people injured north of Romania's capital Bucharest at the weekend.

-Most of the injured were firefighters who rushed to the station to extinguish the blaze from the first explosion before the second occurred.
+Most of the injured were firefighters who rushed to the station in the Crevedia commune to extinguish the blaze from the first explosion before the second occurred late Saturday.

+"The fire started while gas was transferred from one tanker to another.
+A source of fire appeared under one of the tankers," general prosecutor Alex Florenta told a press conference on Sunday.

-The two people who died were a couple, emergency department head Raed Arafat told reporters on Sunday.
+The two people who died were a couple, emergency department head Raed Arafat told reporters.

 The man suffered a heart attack, while the woman died after sustaining severe burns, he added.